jodiedoubleday/newromney/whatsOn.md

 NEW ROMNEY\
 TN28 8DW

-Tickets £6 to include a Ploughmans Supper
+Tickets £6 to include a Ploughmans Supper\
+Please ring:  01797 363981 or speak to a Committee Member\
+Teams of up to 6 people

-Bring Your Own Drink
+**Bring Your Own Drink**